 We can only really make the world a better place, by increasing access to quality education, for all.

-This is why I also support the United Nations’ Sustainable Development Goals (also known as the Global Goals) and have joined the exciting, global Innovation Lab Schools project, led by Koen Timmers, Jane Goodall, Dr Jennifer Williams and Jim Pedrech.
+This is why I also support the United Nations’ Sustainable Development Goals (also known as the Global Goals) and have joined the exciting, global Innovation Lab Schools project, led by Koen Timmers, Dr Jennifer Williams and Mike Soskil.
+The project is also endorsed by Jane Goodall and her Roots and Shoots education programme.
 The project aims to:

 - Improve education for students in rural areas of Africa